cquintero/AirQuality/README.md

 # Apartment Air Quality Alert System
+The PurpleAir II is an accurate, low-cost air quality monitor that publishes sensor readings to both an online map and a json endpoint.
+However, this does not allow for at-a-glance, visual air quality monitoring.

-This is a simple script that uses a PurpleAir Air Quality Monitor, Raspberry Pi, and breadboard with an LED to monitor apartment air quality.
+This simple script uses a [PurpleAir II](http://purpleair.com/) Air Quality Monitor, Raspberry Pi, and a breadboard with an LED to visually monitor air quality.

-Despite publishing air quality data to a json API, the PurpleAir device does not allow for easy, visual airquality monitoring.
-I set this up so that the LED repeatedly blinks when air quality is bad, alerting us to open a window.
+The LED blinks slowly if air quality is concerning and quickly when air quality is bad, alerting us to open a window.

 ## Usage